Qi Qiaoqiao: Cultural Revolution

-Late in 1962, Xi Zhongxun was denounced and his children were branded 'children of a criminal' (黑帮子弟).
+In late 1962, her father Xi Zhongxun was denounced and Qi and her siblings were branded 'children of a criminal' (黑帮子弟).
 Qi was made to attend a special class at school to educate her on the principles of Marxism, along with the children of other disgraced officials and difficult students.
 When her mother returned home one day having been beaten, Qi also consoled her siblings.

 In 1969, after the government started the Down to the Countryside Movement, Qi was officially excluded from joining the army, but managed to persuade the recruitment agency for the Inner Mongolia branch to allow her to join them.
 She was assigned to a rural team near Tongliao city, where she stayed for over six years.
 Along with the other labourers, Qi was paid 5 Yuan per 10 days for constructing ditches and irrigation systems.
 Qi later stated that dysentery was so common that it was almost like the common cold.
 Once, when she was running a fever, Qi was sent to collect water and nearly fainted into the pit.
 She was later transferred to another team near Tongliao.

-In February 1978, Qi's father was rehabilitated and he was sent to work in Guangdong; Qi accompanied him as his secretary.
-While there, Qi attended the First Military Medical University, but she suspended her studies due to health reasons.
-On her recovery, Qi worked in the Military Communications Bureau of Guangzhou, where she was responsible for repatriating Vietnamese female prisoners of war.
+In February 1978, Qi's father was politically rehabilitated and he was sent to work in Guangdong; Qi accompanied him as his secretary.
+While there, Qi attended the First Military Medical University, but she suspended her studies for health reasons.
+On her recovery, Qi worked in the Military Communications Bureau of Guangzhou, where she was responsible for repatriating Vietnamese female prisoners of war from the 1979 Sino-Vietnamese War.
 When her father returned to Beijing, Qi went with him and enrolled in the Foreign Affairs College.